doppelmarker/Homework/MarkKanaplianik/final_task/README.md

     python rss_reader.py

+### Additional dependencies

+In order to install additional dependency to make `--check-urls` work, please, use the following command:

+    pip install aiohttp

+## Functionality

 To see help message, please, use `-h/--help` argument: `rss-news-reader -h`.

-    usage: rss-news-reader [-h] [-v] [--verbose] [-c] [--clear-cache] [-l LIMIT] [--json] [-d DATE] [--to-html [FOLDER_PATH]] [--to-pdf [FOLDER_PATH]] [--to-epub [FOLDER_PATH]] [--check-urls]
+    usage: rss-news-reader [-h] [-v] [--verbose] [-c] [--json] [-l LIMIT] [-d DATE] [--to-html [FOLDER_PATH]] [--to-pdf [FOLDER_PATH]] [--to-epub [FOLDER_PATH]] [--check-urls]
+                       [--clear-cache]
                        [source]

     Pure Python command-line RSS reader.

     positional arguments:
       source                   RSS URL

     optional arguments:
       -h, --help               Show this help message and exit.
       -v, --version            Print version info.
       --verbose                Output verbose status messages.
       -c, --colorize           Print news in colorized mode.
-    --clear-cache            Clear cache file on startup.
+      --json                   Print news as JSON.
-    -l LIMIT, --limit LIMIT  Limit news topics if this parameter provided.
+      -l LIMIT, --limit LIMIT  Limit news amount to be processed.
-    --json                   Print result as JSON.
-    -d DATE, --date DATE     Print cached news published on a specific date.
+      -d DATE, --date DATE     Get news published on a specific date from cache for further processing.
       --to-html [FOLDER_PATH]  Convert news to .html format and save it by the specified folder path (FOLDER_PATH can be omitted).
       --to-pdf [FOLDER_PATH]   Convert news to .pdf format and save it by the specified folder path (FOLDER_PATH can be omitted).
       --to-epub [FOLDER_PATH]  Convert news to .epub format and save it by the specified folder path (FOLDER_PATH can be omitted).
       --check-urls             Ensure URL represents an image (requires installation of additional dependency, use: pip install aiohttp).
+      --clear-cache            Clear cache file on startup.

 *Some notes*: